kbass40/Online-Banking-System/README.md

 ## Working with the Logging Database
 - To run the logging database, type `docker-compose up` which will set up a docker container specified in the yml file

-- To properly close the logging database, type `docker-compose down`.
-This will properly close the docker image.
+- To properly close the logging database, type `docker-compose down`